 Aches and pains just seem to multiply as each year goes by, but some of the irritating everyday spasms, twinges, and soreness seem to rise and fall each month on a fairly regular cycle.
-This leads many of us to believe they might have more to do with our menstrual cycles than our age or all those crunches we did.
-But can our cycle cause those aches?
+This leads many to believe they might have more to do with their menstrual cycles than their age (or all those crunches they did).
+But can your cycle cause those aches?
 If your period's not due for a couple of weeks, does ovulation make your back hurt?
-If it seems like you're reaching for the IcyHot every month at the same time, there may be a real reason..
+If it seems like you're reaching for the IcyHot every month at the same time, there may be a real reason.

 During your ovulation, there is a rise in estrogen just before you ovulate, and a rise in estrogen and progesterone right after ovulation, according to Endotext.
 The thing about estrogen and progesterone is that they wreak havoc all over your body, not just your reproductive system.
 According to the medical journal Spine, "In adult women, hormonal and reproductive factors are associated with chronic musculoskeletal pain in general.
 Factors related to increased estrogen levels may specifically increase the risk of chronic lower back pain."
 That means that the back pain you feel every month might very well be due to the hormonal changes that occur during ovulation.
 Researchers wrote that it affects the joints, ligaments, and muscles that aid in spinal support, causing the twinges of pain and downright annoying aches.